ShineSong/storagekeeper/README.md

 ## Usage
 Press `H` (default key) to sort items in your container automatically.

-You can indicate what types of item should be put in the storage node.Use mod [DST-SignPlus](http://steamcommunity.com/sharedfiles/filedetails/?id=553665029) add label to chest.Label should contains these words with case sensitive:`Equip,Tool,ResNatu,ResArti,ResHunt,Food,Meal,Misc,Pipe`.If you want to designate multi type,please use comma as separater.
+You can indicate what types of item should be put in the storage node.Use mod [DST-SignPlus](http://steamcommunity.com/sharedfiles/filedetails/?id=553665029) add label to chest.Label should contains these words with case sensitive:`Equip,Tool,Res,ResNatu or,ResN,ResArti,ResA,ResHunt,ResH,Food,Gen,Meat,Veg,Seed,Meal,Misc,Pipe`.If you want to designate multi type,please use comma as separater.Or you can use grouped types `Res` and `Food` which equal to `ResNatu,ResArti,ResHunt` and `Gen,Meat,Veg,Seed`.

 1. Equip(clothes,armor,weapons)
 2. Tool(Hammer,shaver,etc.)
+3. Res (Resources,include three subtypes)
-3. ResNatu(cutgrass,log,rocks,flint,twigs,grass,bush,poop,etc.)
+	1. ResNatu(cutgrass,log,rocks,flint,twigs,grass,bush,poop,etc.)
-4. ResArti(cutstone,boards,rope,etc.)
+	2. ResArti(cutstone,boards,rope,etc.)
-5. ResHunt(beefalowool,horn,silk,spidergland,etc.)
+	3. ResHunt(beefalowool,horn,silk,spidergland,etc.)
 6. Food(cookable and perishable)
+	1. Gen(Ice,honey)
+	2. Meat
+	3. Veg
+	4. Seed
 7. Meal(meatball,fried fish,etc.)
 8. Misc(toys,gems)
 9. Pipe(lowest priority,often act as pipe to connection other storage nodes.)